dcastello/symfony2-ansible-deploy/README.md

 ## Installation

 Choose a directory to clone the project.
-The directory don't need to be inside Symfony structure.
+The directory doesn't need to be inside Symfony structure.

 ```
     cd /path/to/somewhere/deploys